The Zoological Society of Milwaukee

 Zoological Society Membership

-In our 2010-11 fiscal year, the ZSM brought in more than $4.8 million in Zoo Pass memberships.
-Members of the ZSM receive many benefits, including free admission to the Milwaukee County Zoo and more than 130 other zoos and aquariums nationwide.
-Members also receive a subscription to Alive, the ZSM's exclusive member magazine; Wild Things, the ZSM's event newsletter; discounts on education workshops and Zoo gift-shop purchases; and invitations to special members-only events and programs.
+Annually, the Society brings in more than $6 million in Zoo Pass memberships.
+The Milwaukee County Zoo receives 50% of all Zoo Pass memberships in direct cash support.
+Members of the Society receive many benefits, including free admission to the Milwaukee County Zoo and more than 150 other zoos and aquariums nationwide.
+Members also receive a subscription to Alive, the Society's exclusive member magazine; Wild Things, the Society's event newsletter; discounts on education workshops and Zoo gift-shop purchases; and invitations to special members-only events and programs.
 We are fortunate to have a loyal group of members.

 The major donors of the Zoological Society are recognized through membership in the Platypus Circle.
-Members include about 375 area foundations, businesses and individuals contributing more than $716,000 annually with in-kind services and support.
-Platypus Circle members receive exclusive benefits, including VIP admission cards to the Zoo, invitations to previews of new exhibits, behind-the-scenes tours, an annual summer picnic, an autumn awards dinner, and a newsletter.
+Members include more than 400 area foundations, businesses and individuals contributing more than $716,000 annually with in-kind services and support.
+Platypus Circle members receive exclusive benefits, including VIP admission cards to the Zoo, invitations to previews of new exhibits, behind-the-scenes tours and an autumn awards dinner.

 Animal Sponsorship Program

 From $20 to $2,500, the animal sponsorship money helps maintain and enhance animal exhibits at the Milwaukee County Zoo.
 Children can sponsor animals through our Kids Conservation Club, through school classes, or as individuals.
-Adults who love animals sponsor their favorites.
-All our sponsors are invited to a behind-the-scenes event at the Zoo in August, and receive information about their sponsored animal.
-In the 2010-11 fiscal year, the Zoological Society’s Sponsor an Animal program had 3,247 animal sponsorships, raising $157,000 to support all the animals at the Milwaukee County Zoo.
+Adults who love animals can sponsor their favorites.
+All of our sponsors are invited to a behind-the-scenes event at the Zoo in August, and receive information about their sponsored animal.

-The Zoological Society established its grants program in 1989, with a budget of $42,000.
-Last fiscal year, we raised $593,333 in grants, which support education programs at the Zoo or off site, as well as numerous conservation programs.
+The Zoological Society established its grants program in 1989 with a budget of $42,000.
+Last fiscal year, we raised $915,323 in grants, which support education programs at the Zoo or offsite, as well as numerous conservation programs.

-Each year the ZSM hosts events that raise money, entertain guests, and build community support—all at the same time.
-Zoo Ball is the Society's biggest fund-raising event.
+Each year the Society hosts events that raise money, entertain guests, and build community support—all at the same time.
+Zoo Ball is the Society's biggest fundraising event.
 Held annually since 1984, the event raises funds to help support Zoo building projects, conservation projects and education programs.
-The Birdies and Eagles Golf Tournament, Zootastic! and Ride on the Wild Side family biking event also have become popular ZSM fundraisers.
+The Birdies and Eagles Golf Tournament, Zootastic and Ride on the Wild Side family biking event also have become popular Society fundraisers.
 Funds raised from these events go directly to Zoo exhibit renovations, education programs and conservation projects.
-In 2010-11, the ZSM’s special events raised more than $560,069.
+The Society’s special events raise almost $1 million annually.

-The Zoological Society draws upon the special generosity of its members, donors and special-event-goers for important unrestricted annual operating support.
-Besides supporting the Zoological Society through annual dues, members also have a chance to contribute to the ZSM's Annual Appeal.
-Proceeds from the appeal typically go toward a specific project.
-In 2011, we raised money to help improve the Dairy Barn Theater and Belle the Dairy Cow.
+The Zoological Society draws upon the special generosity of its members, donors and special event-goers for important unrestricted annual operating support.
+Besides supporting the Zoological Society through annual dues, members also have a chance to contribute to the Society's Annual Appeal.
+Proceeds from the appeal typically go toward a specific project to benefit the animals.
 We also look with increasing urgency to other areas of supplemental income: private and corporate foundation grants, endowments, and promotional partnerships with area businesses, memorial and honoree gifts, corporate sponsorships and in-kind donations.
-Combined, these vital sources of support will help the ZSM face the future challenges of strengthening our education outreach, conservation and Zoo-support programs.
+Combined, these vital sources of support will help the Society face the future challenges of strengthening our education outreach, conservation and Zoo support programs.